 Note: The traceroute data depends on the location it is performed in.
 The tool checks connections from one PoP to another, mapping the route.

 In the Command Prompt, the first column shows the number of a hop.
 The second, third and fourth columns show the latency between the hops.
 The fifth column shows the address of the hop.
 The * symbol presents hidden latency information between PoPs due to security reasons.

 If you have to produce a traceroute, copy the results presented by cmd to a text file.
 Send this file to the database supervisor, who requested the traceroute information.

-What to do when changing the record doesn’t help?
+What to do if changing the record doesn’t help

 And what if databases have updated your record, but a third-party website still has the wrong information?
 If that is the case, this website is likely to use a database with the wrong record.
 The only thing you can do is try to figure out which database it is so that you could request a record change.

 Get involved in the IPXO Slack community.Ask the IPXO community